kmgallahan/Style-as-Code/docs/The_Best_Practices/use_of_this.md

 The [.NET Runtime Coding Style](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/coding-style.md) states:

-> We avoid `this.` unless absolutely necessary[^1]:
+> We avoid `this.` unless absolutely necessary:

-Where absolutely necessary means the code would behave differently without the use of `this.`.
+Where absolutely necessary means the code would behave differently without the use of `this.`

-Examples of where using `this.` is necessary:
+Examples of where using `this.` is necessary[^1]:

  1. [To qualify members hidden by similar name][2]
  2. [To have an object pass itself as a parameter to other methods][3]